netgroup/Mantoo-scripts-and-readme/OSHI-VM-README.txt

 Click on the "go" launcher icon on the desktop.

-It starts two terminal shells (running django and node.js) and the Chromium browser, opened at the RDCL 3D home page.
+It starts two terminal shells (named RDCL_3D and OSHI_AGENT) and the Chromium browser, opened at the RDCL 3D home page.

+Sign in on RDCL 3D (Username: admin - Password: admin)

 Click on Projects->More Info and add a new project.
 Choose project type OSHI, click on Example project and select example_network_3cr_2p2_2ce.